unicovoit/unicovoit/README.md

 # serve with hot reload at localhost:3000
 $ yarn dev

-# build for production and launch middleware
+# build for production and launch scripts
 $ yarn build
 $ yarn start